-WDC works in conjunction with the Blight Task Force.
-The goal of this initiative is to enhance neighborhood vitality through removing debris and over grown vegetation, securing structurally sound buildings, and demolish those that are not sound.
+WDC works in conjunction with the Nuisance Enforcement Team (NET).
+The goal of this initiative is to enhance neighborhood vitality by removing debris and over grown vegetation, securing structurally sound buildings, and demolish those that are not sound.
 A cleaner neighborhood will instill pride and foster reinvestment!

 We work with the Citizens Service Center in an effort to address complaints using sound judgement and resources provided by the U.S. Housing and Urban Development through its Community Development Block Grant and Neighborhood Initiative programs.

-All complaints are registered with the Citizens Service Center by calling (203) 597-3444 or on the City of Waterbury website.
+All complaints are registered with the Citizens Service Center by calling (203) 597-3444 or on the City of Waterbury website here.

 When we receive a complaint filed with the Citizens Service Center or a QAlert request that does not involve private property, we address it immediately.
 For complaints on private property, the first step is to make every attempt to locate the property owner.
 When the property owner is located, the following steps are followed: